MasterScott/Disboard-Auto-Bumper/README.md

 # Auto Disboard Bumper

+# User Token
+To get a user token: F12 -> Network -> Tick the Hide data URLS -> Type into the filter /api -> Look for file named "science" -> Press on a "headers" tab -> Look for Title "Request headers" -> find the "authorisation" in it

 ## What is disboard?
 Disboard is a service were you can post your discord server to grow it.
 Click the [link](https://disboard.org/) to go to their website.